-- Madeleine Akrich, research director at MINES ParisTech (Center for the Sociology of Innovation - CSI), graduate engineer of MINES ParisTech and Doctor of Socioeconomics of Innovation
+- Madeleine Akrich, research director at MINES ParisTech (Center for the Sociology of Innovation - CSI), graduate engineer of MINES ParisTech and Doctor of Socioeconomics of Innovation.

-- Céline Boudet, Ineris, scientific coordinator, risk assessment specialist in health and environment (epidemiology, toxicology, biostatistics)
+- Céline Boudet, Ineris, scientific coordinator, risk assessment specialist in health and environment (epidemiology, toxicology, biostatistics).

-- Mireille Dosso, Director of the Pasteur Institute of the Ivory Coast, Professor of Microbiology
+- Mireille Dosso, Director of the Pasteur Institute of the Ivory Coast, Professor of Microbiology.

-- Louis-Etienne Pigeon, Philosopher specializing in environmental ethics, Doctor of Philosophy from Laval University (Quebec, Canada), Assistant Professor at Laval University
+- Louis-Etienne Pigeon, Philosopher specializing in environmental ethics, Doctor of Philosophy from Laval University (Quebec, Canada), Assistant Professor at Laval University.

 - Marie-Geneviève Pinsart, Philosopher, Professor in Applied Ethics at the Université Libre de Bruxelles.
-Member of the Ethics Advisory Committee for research in partnership (CCERP) of the IRD
+Member of the Ethics Advisory Committee for research in partnership (CCERP) of the IRD.

-- Pere Puigdomènech, Research Professor at the Spanish National Research Council (CSIC) at the Molecular Biology Institute of Barcelona, Doctor in Biological Sciences
+- Pere Puigdomènech, Research Professor at the Spanish National Research Council (CSIC) at the Molecular Biology Institute of Barcelona, Doctor in Biological Sciences.

-Hervé Théry, Geographer, Associate Professor at the University of Sao Paulo (Brazil), Research Director emeritus at the CNRS
+- Hervé Théry, Geographer, Associate Professor at the University of Sao Paulo (Brazil), Research Director emeritus at the CNRS.

-Secretariat of the INRAE-CIRAD-IFREMER-IRD Ethics Committee
+Secretariat of the INRAE-CIRAD-IFREMER-IRD Ethics in Common Committee

 The secretariat of the committee is provided jointly by the 4 organisations, the administrative support is provided by INRAE.